natesilva/create-typescript/README.md

 # create-typescript

-Generate a TypeScript project with npm init
+Generate a TypeScript project with npm init or pnpm

 ## Usage